Halloween Trees Are a Real Thing, and People Are Already Putting Them Up

 With faux white pumpkins, skeleton ornaments, and a large pumpkin tree topper, this Halloween tree combines the best elements of both spooky and modern decor.
 It's also proof that arm-knit tree skirts aren't just for Christmas trees!

-This multi-color tree would be easy to create; just use spray paint to create bright layers on an artificial white tree.
+This multi-color tree would be easy to DIY; just use spray paint to create bright layers on an artificial white tree.
 The oversized black and white striped ornaments help tie the tree to the existing decor in this scene, proving a colorful pop of Halloween decor can work for any space.

-Whether you opt for bright, scary or modern, it looks like a Halloween tree is definitely the way to go this year!
+Whether you opt for bright, scary, or modern, it looks like a Halloween tree is definitely the way to go this year!